 Shaver Shop's performance is sensitive to the current state of and future changes in the retail environment and general economic conditions in Australia and New Zealand.
-Australian and New Zealand economic conditions may worsen, including as a result of the impact of COVID-19, the economy entering into a recession or another cause of a reduction in consumer spending.
+Australian and New Zealand economic conditions may worsen, including as a result of the impact of COVID-19 and associated government imposed trading restrictions, the economy entering into a recession or another cause of a reduction in consumer spending.
 This could cause the retail environment to deteriorate as consumers reduce their level of consumption of discretionary items.